shankart90/reactnd-project-myreads/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+## Steps to install and run the application
+1. npm install
+2. npm run.
+If this command doesn't run because of this error (Node forever /usr/bin/env: node: No such file or directory) then use the following command sudo ln -s "$(which nodejs)" /usr/local/bin/node.

 ## Backend Server

 To simplify your development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend: